gkjohnson/threejs-sandbox/motionBlurPass/README.md

 ```

 ### TODO Improvements
-- Use jitter to vary samples and potentially need less.
 - Use depth buffer to alleviate foreground bleeding into background blur
 - Add dithering / jitter to the smear samples to improve the low sample look
 - Use depth to more intelligently sample and keep background crisper